On Bridging Generic and Personalized Federated Learning for Image Classification: Experiment (More Details and Results in The Appendix)

-\autoref{tbl:main_bal} summarizes the results. \FedRoD consistently outperforms all generic and personalized FL methods on both G-FL and P-FL accuracy.
-In terms of G-FL accuracy, advanced local training (\ie, \SCAFFOLD, \FedProx, and \FedDyn) outperforms \FedAvg and personalized methods, and our \FedRoD can have further gains by using balanced risk minimization (BSM).
-In terms of P-FL accuracy, most methods outperform the baseline of separate local training with individual data only, demonstrating the benefits of federated collaboration.
-Using PMs (\ie, local models $\{\vw_m\}$) clearly leads to higher P-FL accuracy than using GMs (\ie, $\bar{\vw}$) for generic FL methods, which supports our claims and observations in \autoref{fig:overview} and \autoref{ss_gfl_good_pfl}.
-It is worth noting that the local models from generic FL methods are highly competitive to or even outperform personalized models from personalized FL methods.
-This provides generic FL methods with an add-on functionality to output personalized models by keeping the checkpoints on clients after local training.
-Our \FedRoD achieves the highest P-FL accuracy and we attribute this to the shared feature extractor that is learned via the robust balanced risk.
-We also investigate combining \FedRoD and \FedDyn~\cite{feddyn}, using the latter to optimize the generic model with BSM, which outperforms either ingredient in many cases.
-(See the supplementary material for other combinations.)
+\textbf{\FedRoD bridges G-FL and P-FL and consistently outperforms all generic and personalized FL methods.} \autoref{tbl:main_bal} summarizes the results.
+In terms of \textbf{G-FL accuracy}, advanced local training (\ie, \SCAFFOLD, \FedProx, and \FedDyn) outperforms \FedAvg and personalized methods, and our \FedRoD can have further gains by using balanced risk minimization (BRM).
+We also investigate combining \FedRoD and \FedDyn~\citep{feddyn}, using the latter to optimize the generic model with BRM, which outperforms either ingredient in many cases.
+We report the G-FL accuracy of personalized FL algorithms mainly to investigate if they have similar properties like \FedAvg: an algorithm designed for one setup can also construct models for the other setup.

+In terms of \textbf{P-FL accuracy}, by using PMs most methods outperform the baseline of local training with individual client's data without communication (\ie, local only), justifying the benefits of federated collaboration\footnote{PMs of ``local only'' could outperform the GM of \FedAvg on the P-FL accuracy, especially when the non-IID condition becomes severe (\eg, Dir (0.1)): it is hard to train a single GM to perform well in P-FL.}.
+For generic FL methods, using PMs (\ie, local models $\{\vw_m\}$) clearly outperforms using GMs (\ie, $\bar{\vw}$), which supports our claims and observations in \autoref{fig:overview} and \autoref{ss_gfl_good_pfl}. \emph{It is worth noting that the local models from generic FL methods are highly competitive to or even outperform personalized models produced by personalized FL methods.} This provides generic FL methods with an add-on functionality to output personalized models by keeping the checkpoints on clients after local training. \textbf{Our \FedRoD achieves the highest P-FL accuracy} and we attribute this to (a) the shared feature extractor learned with the balanced risk and re-initialized every round to benefit from implicit regularization; (b) the personalized head learned with clients’ empirical risks.